 The information related to the United℠ Explorer Card has been collected by CompareCards and has not been reviewed or provided by the issuer of this card prior to publication.

 If you don’t want to deal with airline miles at all, the Capital One® Venture® Rewards Credit Card is a great choice, but you give up the chance to book amazing rewards that real airline miles offer.

-- Chase Sapphire Preferred® Card’s annual fee $0 Intro for the First Year, then $95, while the Capital One® Venture® Rewards Credit Card’s is $0 intro for first year; $95 after that.
+- Chase Sapphire Preferred® Card’s annual fee $95, while the Capital One® Venture® Rewards Credit Card’s is $0 intro for first year; $95 after that.

-- The Chase Sapphire Preferred® Card earns 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases, while the Capital One® Venture® Rewards Credit Card earns 2x in all categories.
+- The Chase Sapphire Preferred® Card earns 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide, while the Capital One® Venture® Rewards Credit Card earns 2x in all categories.

 - Venture points are not transferable to real miles with airline and hotel partners.

 - You can use Venture points to pay for any flight – just buy it with your card and use points to erase it.
 Every 10,000 points is worth $100 in travel.

 - Chase Sapphire Preferred® Card points are worth more when you book via the Chase site.
 10,000 points gets you $125 in travel.